ServoCorp/Stats-Summary-Card-Concept/README.md

-# 3 Column Design Concept with Responsive Design
+# Stats preview page with Responsive Design

 This is a stats preview page or componet made with a css preprocessor